 There is a date in Roman numerals below the mosaic, indicating that it was made (or at least completed) in 1297.
 I could not find a light switch or a machine for illuminating the mosaic, which is a pity, as the church can be very dark.

 I have visited the San Miniato al Monte twice.
 The first time was in April 2010, the second time in June of 2016 and the last time in April of 2023.
 I cannot recall having seen the sacristy on my first visit.
 It may have been locked at that time (sacristies often are off limits to visitors).
 However, it was open in 2016 and could be visited.
 Visitors were asked a small donation, but there was no guard to make sure they paid.
 Of course I happily donated a few coins and took with me one of the brochures about the church, written by the Olivetans themselves.
 In 2023 the sacristy was closed again.

 The sacristy was frescoed by Spinello Aretino (ca. 1350-1410), an artist who – as his name suggests – was mostly active in Arezzo.
 Aretino executed the sacristy frescoes when he was in his late thirties, between 1387 and 1388.
 The wall frescoes are all about the life of Saint Benedictus of Nursia (ca. 480-547).
-The choice for Benedictus is hardly surprising, because the San Miniato has always been administered by monks following the Benedictine rule (the Olivetans were preceded by other monks following the Rule of Saint Benedict).
+The choice for Benedictus is hardly surprising, because the San Miniato has always been administered by monks following the Benedictine rule (the Olivetans were preceded by other monks following this rule).
 One of the scenes shows the Ostrogothic king Totila paying homage to Saint Benedictus, another depicts the death of Benedictus at his monastery of Monte Cassino.
 The vault was also frescoed by Aretino and features the four evangelists and their respective symbols.
 All of the frescoes have been heavily restored.

 A church with a view